Dendermonde nursery attack: Dendermonde nursery stabbing

 He then began attacking the small children in the playroom.
 De Gelder heard the scream of Corneel Vermeir who was playing on the floor.
 He walked over to the toddler and picked him up.
 He proceeded to fatally stab the boy in the neck before placing him down.
-De Gelder moved further into the playroom and encountered Leon Garcia-Mannaert lying in a crib.
-He proceeded to slash the child's throat.
+De Gelder moved further into the playroom and encountered a baby lying in a crib in the corner of the room.
+He proceeded to stab the child's throat, leaving her severely injured.
 De Gelder moved towards the play castle and targeted three more toddlers playing on the floor.
-He slashed and stabbed the throats of all three of them, even killing one of them.
+One of them was Leon Garcia-Mannaert.
+He slashed and stabbed the throats of all three of them, killing Garcia-Mannaert and leaving the other two children with injuries.
 At some point, the tip of his kitchen knife broke off as he was stabbing the three children.

 Immediately after, Van Geyte picked up one of the toddlers and ran to the dormitory.
 De Gelder tried opening the door.
 Van Geyte held him back by blocking the door and latching it.
 De Gelder eventually gave up and returned to the playroom.
 As he returned, he was noticed by two workers who were with 10 children on the outside back terrace.
 They began running towards the parking lot.
 De Gelder quickly moved outside to the terrace and approached them.
 As he approached the children he said "shh" before beginning to attack them.
 He wounded six of the children on the terrace and backyard, kicking one of the children down.
 At one point, he also jumped over a small garden fence to pursue children that ran from him.
 The remaining four children were unharmed due to the heroic actions of the two workers.
 After attacking the children outside, De Gelder quickly climbed over the daycare center's fence and dropped two of his knives in the process.
 He got on his bicycle and left the scene.

 Initial reports claimed he was wearing black-and-white makeup with his hair vividly colored red, similar to that of Joker from the Batman films (who, however, has green hair and white and red facial features).
 De Gelder's attorney, Jaak Haentjens, later formally denied any link to "the Joker", attributing the claims of face paint to De Gelder's pale skin.
 De Gelder was, in the eyes of his friends and colleagues, a silent boy, who never said anything.

 A total of eighteen infants or toddlers under the age of three and six adults were in the nursery at the time of the attack.
 Two infants and one adult were killed; six children, all between one and three years old, were seriously injured; another four suffered minor injuries; and nine escaped unscathed.